FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 1. Drag an Inject node onto canvas, and keep it unchanged.
 2. Drag the change node onto canvas, and set `msg.pgConfig` properties using the added environment variable as shown in the above image.
-3. Drag a Postgresql node onto Canvas, click on that node, and paste the following SQL command into the query input field (I have added comments for your understanding of sql commands)
+3. Drag a PostgreSQL node onto Canvas, click on that node, and paste the following SQL command into the query input field (I have added comments for your understanding of sql commands)

 ```sql
 -- This is an SQL INSERT statement used to add data into the product_data table.